 Figure 2.
 A screenshot of the GENESIS web interface.
-Visible here are the module choices, the “developer mode” toggle, and buttons for downloading the pulse program.
+Visible here are the module choices, the “developer mode” toggle, and button for downloading the pulse program.

-The regular GENESIS user interface is designed to only produce viable supersequences: thus, for example, it is not possible to create the CS or SBC supersequences discussed earlier.
+The regular GENESIS user interface is designed to produce only viable supersequences: thus, for example, it is not possible to create the CS or SBC supersequences discussed earlier.
 This is most useful for users who wish to follow established best practices.
 For more advanced usage, enabling “developer mode” will remove these limitations, allowing any arbitrary combination of modules to be created.
 The website further contains an extensive library of frequently asked questions about the implementation and practical details of NOAH experiments.
 It also offers download links for the AU scripts used for processing, as well as a new Python script used for toggling non‐uniform sampling on or off.

 IMPLEMENTATION DETAILS